persistenceOne/beth-price-feed/README.md

 }
 ```

-## bETH Safe Price Validation
+## bATOM Safe Price Validation

-For the resulting bETH price value (`bETHPrice`) and for each value of: `ethPrice`, `stETHRate`, `bETHRate` might be added validations to check that values belong to the allowed range.
+For the resulting bATOM price value (`bETHPrice`) and for each value of: `ethPrice`, `stETHRate`, `bETHRate` might be added validations to check that values belong to the allowed range.
 For each of the above values might be set next validations:

 - `maxValue` - maximum value which might be reached
 - `minValue` - minimum value which might be reached